AOSC-Archive/aosc-wiki/users/installation/amd64.md

 ## Setting System Hostname

 To set a hostname for the system, edit `/etc/hostname`.
 For example, to set the hostname to be *MyNewComputer*:

 ```
 MyNewComputer
 ```

-Tips: After you rebooted the computer into the new system, you may use the `hostnamectl` command to do this:
+> Notes: After you rebooted the computer into the new system, you may use the `hostnamectl` command to do this:

 ```
 # hostnamectl set-hostname yourhostname